Vhauryn/Geoffray/README.md

 Compared to the other http frameworks Geoffrey is lightweight, straight forward and simple to use.

 ## Install Geoffrey
-Simply add geoffray:<version> to the pubspec.yaml
+Simply add geoffray to the pubspec.yaml
 Then run **pub get** or if flutter sdk is installed run **flutter pub get**

 ## Recommended VSCode Extensions
-While you don't need any additional tools or plugins to work with geoffray, we still want to give you some awesome extensions on your hands that help you code.
+While you don't need any additional tools or plugins to work with geoffrey, we still want to give you some awesome extensions on your hands that help you code.
+- Dart
 - Bracket Pair Colorizer 2
 - intent-rainbow